Sarangi: Structure

 Carved from a single block of tun (red cedar) wood, the sarangi has a box-like shape with three hollow chambers: pet ('stomach'), chaati ('chest') and magaj ('brain').
-It is usually around 2 ft long and around 6 in wide, though it can vary as there are smaller as well as larger variant sarangis as well.
+It is usually around 2 ft long and around 6 in wide, though it can vary as there are smaller as well as larger variants of sarangi as well.
 The smaller ones are more stable in hand.
 The lower resonance chamber or pet is covered with parchment made out of goat skin on which a strip of thick leather is placed around the waist (and nailed on the back of the chamber) which supports the elephant-shaped bridge that is usually made of camel or buffalo bone.
 (Originally, it was made of ivory or Barasingha bone but now that is rare due to the ban in India).
 The bridge in turn supports the huge pressure of approximately 35–37 sympathetic steel or brass strings and three main gut strings that pass through it.
-The three main playing strings – the comparatively thicker gut strings – are bowed with a heavy horsehair bow and stopped not with the fingertips but with the nails, cuticles, and surrounding flesh.
+The three main playing strings, the comparatively thicker gut strings- are bowed with a heavy horsehair bow and stopped not with the fingertips but with the nails, cuticles, and surrounding flesh.
 Talcum powder is applied to the fingers as a lubricant.
 The neck has ivory or bone platforms on which the fingers slide.
 The remaining strings are sympathetic, or tarabs, numbering up to around 35–37, divided into four choirs having two sets of pegs, one on the right and one on the top.
 On the inside is a chromatically tuned row of 15 tarabs and on the right a diatonic row of nine tarabs each encompassing a full octave, plus one to three extra surrounding notes above or below the octave.
 Both these sets of tarabs pass from the main bridge to the right side set of pegs through small holes in the chaati supported by hollow ivory/bone beads.
 Between these inner tarabs and on either side of the main playing strings lie two more sets of longer tarabs, with five to six strings on the right set and six to seven strings on the left set.
 They pass from the main bridge over to two small, flat, wide, table-like bridges through the additional bridge towards the second peg set on top of the instrument.
 These are tuned to the important tones (swaras) of the raga.
 A properly tuned sarangi will hum and cry and will sound like melodious meowing, with tones played on any of the main strings eliciting echo-like resonances.
 A few sarangis use strings manufactured from the intestines of goats.

 Decline

 Around the 20th century, the harmonium and violin began to be used as alternatives to the sarangi due to their comparative ease of handling.
-In Pakistan specifically, since the 1980s, the decline in sarangi playing has also been attributed to the deaths of several masters and extreme religious radicalization.
+In Pakistan specifically, since the 1980s, the decline in sarangi playing has also been attributed to the deaths of several masters (in the larger context of the relationship between Islam and music) and extreme religious radicalization under the reign of Zia-ul-Haq.